Cutback Asphalt and Emulsified Asphalt

 On April 4, 2014, Environment Canada published a draft Code of Practice for the Reduction of VOC Emissions from the Use of Cutback and Emulsified Asphalt for a 60-day comment period.

 Based on comments received on the April 2014 draft Code, a Notice for the proposed Code of Practice was published in the Canada Gazette, Part I on March 5, 2016.
 Stakeholders are invited to comment on this proposed Code during a public consultation period which will end on May 4, 2016.
-Comments received during this consultation period will be considered in finalizing the Code.
+Comments received during this consultation period were considered in finalizing the Code.
+A summary of these comments are available on-line.

 How Can I Stay Informed?